WTW-IM/es-components/src/components/patterns/datepicker-textbox/DatePickerTextbox.md

 The datepicker will be displayed when the textbox is clicked or focused on.
-The `DatePickerTextbox` component can be passed an object with props that will propagate to the `DatePicker` component.
+The `DatePickerTextbox` component can be passed an object with `DatePicker` component props.

 ```
 const datePickerProps = {